-Bay Adapt helps to set the stage for successful adaptation.
-Each community will need to decide which approach is best now and over time.
-The actions in Bay Adapt help support multiple adaptation approaches we need to think about before it's too late.
+Bay Adapt helps to set the stage for successful adaptation region-wide.
+While each community will need to decide which approach is best now and over time, the actions in Bay Adapt help support multiple adaptation approaches within the larger regional context we need to think about before it's too late.